 Punta De Mita is a peaceful stretch of coastline where you can escape the crowds.
 Different to the gated resorts of the Punta Mita peninsula, Punta De Mita has long, empty beaches and is home to the stunning oceanfront hotel, W Punta de Mita.

-Punta De Mita is 30 minutes from Sayulita and around 45 minute drive from Puerto Vallarta international airport.
+Punta De Mita is 30 minutes from Sayulita and around a 45 minute drive from Puerto Vallarta International Airport.

-W Punta De Mita is the luxurious way to enjoy this region, thanks to amazing restaurant options and perfect beachfront & poolside lounging.
+W Punta De Mita is the luxurious way to enjoy this region, thanks to amazing restaurant options and perfect beachfront and poolside lounging.
 You literally won’t leave the hotel.

 WHAT TO DO IN PUNTA DE MITA

 We loved this stay for its ultimate resort experience.
 Private cabanas are just steps from the sand, and we found ourselves mostly spending our day here lazing in the sun.
 Throw in some regular ocean dips and a stroll over to the ceviche bar and we were in heaven!